This article discusses six passports and residencies that you can get by investing in bonds.

 However, you’ll have to wait a relatively long timeline to get citizenship in Spain.

-You should also consider that Spain is one of the few countries left in Europe that still has a wealth tax… and they have started stealing private property, so…
+Also, you should consider that Spain is one of the few countries left in Europe that still has a wealth tax.

-I can’t say it’s my favorite option.
-But if you like Spain — and I have had clients where someone in the family will only live in Spain—they certainly do have some nominal tax savings opportunities for new immigrants and you can get those by buying Spanish bonds.
+But if you like Spain — and we have had clients where someone in the family will only live in Spain—they certainly do have some nominal tax savings opportunities for new immigrants, and you can get those by buying Spanish bonds.

 Andorra Bond Investments